curtisadams28/portfolio-v3/notes.md

 - Custom scroll bar
 - Resume button mobile
 - Take screenshots
+- Buy domain
+- Add resume

 # Bugs
 - My work images break site if the path is incorrect.
 - Active link only starts on scoll (need to set home as initial state)
-- Performance issues on mobile?

 # Fixed
 - My work info jumps up if you click on the card while srolled down.
 - Work info image borked.
 - Nav line breaks if links are clicked rapidly (Due to multiple timeouts running simultaneously)
 - Work info no wrapping on text and tags.
+- Performance issues on mobile?